 The downside is that you can get stuck in an endless cycle trying to figure out what sounds or plugins to use for the task.

-Master one synth plugin instead of downloading every one of them online.
+Master one synth plugin instead of buying every one of them online.
 Once you master a virtual or physical instrument, you have a far greater range of musical expression.

 Limiting the number of options can free your mind up to focus on your creativity.